alexgibs/cfn-annex/README.md

   > Ensure you have npm and the aws cli installed.

   ``
-  npm run deploy --s3bucket="mybucket" --stack-name="cfn-annex"
+  npm run deploy --s3bucket="mybucket" --stackname="cfn-annex"
   ``
+  * Note: * The --stackname parameter is optional, it will use 'cfn-annex' as the stack name by default.

 **2. Deploying it directly as a Lambda function:**